ppb/pursuedpybear/docs/getting-started.rst

 use the right command.

 Windows::
-   *Note:* If you are installing ppb on WSL2 please refer to the Ubuntu section, below.

    .venv\Scripts\activate.bat

+.. note:: If you are installing ppb on WSL2 please refer to the Ubuntu section, below.

 Linux and Mac::